blaisephilip/ec2-deployer/README.md

 ./04-run-playbook-test.sh
 ```

-The production.ini inventory config is used in this playbook to test if Ansible can interact with the EC2 instance.
+The production-redhat.ini inventory config is used in this playbook to test if Ansible can interact with the EC2 instance.
 Detailed EC2 information is retrieved by Ansible in this step.
 If package-related access problems occur, consider adding more packages to the test-connection.yml file in the pre_tasks section.

 ### Edit the application-specfic configuration